 The report which was published in March 2017 made recommendations around managing patient who are considering surgery for SUi and POP and those suspected of having mesh related complications.

 Some of the conclusions made by the independent review include:

 Shared decision making with health professionals and patient choice is essential when choosing treatments

-In the case of surgical treatment for stress urinary incontinence, women must be offered all appropriate treatments (mesh and non-mesh) as well as the information to make informed choices about their treatment
+In the case of surgical treatment for stress urinary incontinence, individuals must be offered all appropriate treatments (mesh and non-mesh) as well as the information to make treatment option choices about their treatment

 What to do if you have concerns

 Contact your GP or consultant if:

 you’re experiencing symptoms or health issues with a mesh implant